siadat/shell-scripts/README.md

     screenshot.sh

-Wait 2 seconds and save the current screen.
+Waits 2 seconds and saves the current screen.